miksto/miksto.github.io/index.md

 ## Vertical Pendulum Seismometer

 When I moved to Tokyo, I developed a fascination with earthquakes, which inspired me to construct my own seismometer.
-To my astonishment, I began detecting seismic activities not just locally, but from all around the world — sometimes even from the farthest corners of the globe."
+To my astonishment, I began detecting seismic activities not just locally, but from all around the world — sometimes even from the farthest corners of the globe.

 Check out the [seismometer project description](/seismometer) for a detailed guide on how it was built, including the electronics and the software components.